-Dubs

-Dubs is the 14th official live mascot of the UW!
-He is an Alaskan Malamute, adopted into a family of UW Alumni.

-Holly the Husky

-Holly the Husky is the official mascot in costume of UW Bothell.
-Fun fact: Harry the Husky is UW Seattle's official mascot, and Hendrix the Husky is UW Tacoma's official mascot.

-Husky Principles

-The Husky Principles are a set of guidelines created by students for students to follow during their time at UWB.
-The principles are:

-- · Practice high standards of honesty and integrity - Respect the dignity and rights of all persons - Support freedom of thought and expression - Pursue ongoing intellectual and personal development - Engage in critical thinking and discovery - Improve our university community and the world
+- Dubs: Dubs is the 14th official live mascot of the UW!
+He is an Alaskan Malamute, adopted into a family of UW Alumni. - Holly the Husky: Holly the Husky is the official mascot in costume of UW Bothell.
+Fun fact: Harry the Husky is UW Seattle's official mascot, and Hendrix the Husky is UW Tacoma's official mascot. - Husky Principles: The Husky Principles are a set of guidelines created by students for students to follow during their time at UWB.
+The principles are: - Practice high standards of honesty and integrity - Respect the dignity and rights of all persons - Support freedom of thought and expression - Pursue ongoing intellectual and personal development - Engage in critical thinking and discovery - Improve our university community and the world

-UWB

-UW is an acronym for the University of Washington, and UWB is an acronym for the University of Washington Bothell.
-Many people say "U-'dub'-B" or "U-'dub'-Bothell" instead of "U-"double-u"-B" because it's shorter.

-Resident Advisor (RA)

-A student leader who lives in residential life.
-RAs are in charge of creating community, putting on programming on their floor, and making sure that students that live on campus are following the rules and guidelines.
+- UWB: UW is an acronym for the University of Washington, and UWB is an acronym for the University of Washington Bothell.
+Many people say "U-'dub'-B" or "U-'dub'-Bothell" instead of "U-" double-u"-B" because it's shorter. - Resident Advisor (RA): A student leader who lives in residential life.
+RAs oversee creating community, putting on programming on their floor, and making sure that students that live on campus are following the rules and guidelines. - Peer Coach (PC): A student leader who supports you if you are a first-year student.

-Peer Coach (PC)

-A student leader who supports you if you are a firstyear student.
 They offer one-on-one coaching sessions that help you set goals for your first quarter at UWB.
-Think of them as a built in buddy for your first quarter!

-First Generation student

-A first generation student is any student at UWB that is the first in their family to pursue a 4 year college degree in the US.
-First generation events are held to celebrate and provide resources for students during throughout the year including National First Generation Celebration Day (November 8th).
+Think of them as a built-in buddy for your first quarter! - First Generation student: A first-generation student is any student at UWB that is the first in their family to pursue a college degree.
+First generation events are held to celebrate and provide resources for students throughout the year including National First-Generation Celebration Day (November 8th). - Commencement: Commencement is also known as graduation.
+A ceremony to recognize students that completed their degree. - Convocation: Convocation at UWB occurs every year before the first week of classes to kick off the start of the school year.
+Check the UWB website to see the exact date. - Welcome Week: Welcome week is a 1-2 weeklong series of events that happens at the very start of Autumn quarter to kick off the school year.

-Commencement

-Commencement is also known as graduation.
-A ceremony to recognize students that completed their degree.

-Convocation

-Convocation at UWB occurs every year before the first week of classes to kickoff the start of the school year.
-Check the UWB website to see exact date.

-Welcome Week

-Welcome week is a 1-2 week long series of events in that happens in the very start of Autumn quarter to kick off the school year.
 Check out the Welcome Week website for more information!